-- 7. What are the measures taken to enhance the transparency of legal persons (including dealing with bearer shares and share warrants, and nominee shareholders and directors) and arrangements? - 8.
-How do relevant authorities ensure that accurate and up-to-date basic and beneficial ownership information on legal persons is maintained?
-Is the presence and accuracy of information monitored, tested/certified or verified? - 9.
-To what extent is the time taken for legal persons to register changes to the required basic and beneficial ownership information adequate to ensure that the information is accurate and

-- up to date?
-Where applicable, to what extent are similar changes in legal arrangements registered in a timely manner? - 10.
-To what extent can financial institutions and DNFBPs obtain accurate and up-to-date basic and beneficial ownership information on legal persons and arrangements?
-What is the extent of information that trustees disclose to financial institutions and DNFBPs? - 11.
-Do the relevant authorities have adequate resources to implement the measures adequately?
+- 11 To what extent have the relevant authorities studied and assessed the risks of all relevant legal persons and arrangements both domestic and foreign with sufficient link to the country (e.g., as a standalone assessment or part of the broader assessment of the ML/TF risks in the country)?
+Based on the country's understanding of risks, how has the country implemented measures to address ML/TF risks posed by legal persons and arrangements? - 12 What are the measures taken to manage and mitigate the risks identified in the risk assessment of legal persons (including prohibiting the issuance of new bearer shares and share warrants or taking risk-based measures for existing bearer shares and bearer share warrants, and taking risk-based measures on nominee shareholders and directors) and arrangements (including implementing the disclosure obligation for trustees and persons holding equivalent positions)? - 13 How do relevant authorities ensure that accurate, adequate, and up-to-date basic and beneficial ownership information on legal persons and arrangements is maintained?
+Is the presence, adequacy and accuracy of such information of legal persons monitored, tested/certified or verified through a multi-pronged approach?
+Or through the use of different sources of information (such as a public authority or body holding BO information or tax information and gatekeepers and FIs) for legal arrangements?
+To what extent is information held or obtained for the purpose of identifying BO kept in a readily accessible manner? - 14 To what extent is the time taken for legal persons to register changes to the required basic and beneficial ownership information to ensure that the information is adequate, accurate and up to date?
+Where applicable, to what extent are similar changes in legal arrangements registered in a timely manner? - 15 To what extent can financial institutions and DNFBPs obtain adequate, accurate and up-to-date basic and beneficial ownership information on legal persons and arrangements?
+To what extent does the country facilitate access by financial institutions and DNFBPs undertaking the requirements set out in Recommendations 10 and 22 to: beneficial ownership and control information; and information that is held on trusts or other similar arrangements by the other authorities, persons and entities referred to in criterion 25.9?
+What is the extent of information that trustees disclose to financial institutions and DNFBPs?

+16 Do the relevant authorities have adequate resources to implement the measures adequately?

+This document is shared for information only.
+The Methodology in this document will apply to the 5th Round of Mutual Evaluations.
+It is not yet in effect and may be subject to change before the start of the 5th Round.